bartdorlandt/dreamnetworking/dream/docs/blog/posts/paperless.md

 I have set up a dedicated mailbox for paperless to monitor.
 Every hour paperless scan the mailbox for new documents.
 It will process the documents and add them to the database.

 With this in place, I can just send/forward any mail.
 Quite useful!
-I didn't want to give it access to my private or work mailboxes, that is why I've setu up a dedicated mailbox.
+I didn't want to give it access to my private or work mailboxes, that is why I've setup up a dedicated mailbox.

 Having the dedicated mailbox I can have some additional automation for it.
 When invoices are received to a specific alias, they will also be forwarded to my bookkeeping program, allowing me to process that email in both systems with a single action.